Igbo architecture

-Igbo Architecture are architectural styles developed by the Igbo people.
-Igbo architecture refers to the distinctive architectural styles, designs, and building techniques developed by the Igbo people.
-This architecture is rooted in the Igbo cultural, social, and environmental context, reflecting traditional practices, materials, and symbolism unique to their society.
+Igbo Architecture are architectural style developed by the Igbo people.
+The traditional style is distinct in its usage of mud/laterite soil, rocks, thatch, palm, reeds, etc. Igbo Architecture varies from region to region within Igboland, with different ways of spatial organization and ways of building.
+Igbo architecture is also unique in its usage of symbolism, such as in its usage of Uli (design), Nsibidi, layout of buildings/compounds, trees which some at times planted with the unbiblical cord after a child is born, and areas for shrine worship.

 Traditional Igbo Architecture

 A traditional Igbo Architecture consists of Compounds, Wall/fence and Moats, Thatched Buildings, Verandas, Courtyards, Decorative motifs etc.

 Traditional Igbo architecture is distinctive by several usual attributes and principled designs which is reflective of the cultural, environmental, and practical needs of the Igbo people.
 As a result, there are various Igbo architectural styles ranging from the architectural styles of the Western Igbo speakers to the northern Igbo architectural style, etc.